WordPress/wordpress-playground/README.md

 ## Getting started

+WordPress Sandbox has a [live demo](https://developer.wordpress.org/sandbox/demo/) available.

+It can also be embedded on other websites – find out how in the [documentation](https://wordpresswasm.readthedocs.io/en/latest/).

-You can run WordPress Sandbox as follows:
+Finally, you can run WordPress Sandbox locally as follows:

 ```bash
 git clone https://github.com/WordPress/wordpress-sandbox